Dear Speech Evaluator,

 AFTER THE MEETING

-- return the manual to the Speaker, as well as any additional written comments.
+- return the evaluation sheet to the Speaker, as well as any additional written comments.